pdfruth/dallas-docker-meetup-Aug2018/lab04/README.md

 The port is open, so the **nginx** web server should be available.
 Now, we'll use the IP of the cluster and the port we've exposed to access the server.

-Then we can assemble the url as http:// + [icp master ip] + ":" + [port assigned by the service].
+Then we can assemble the URL as http:// + [icp master ip] + ":" + [port assigned by the service].
-If the ip address for the master of our cluster is 192.168.99.100 then we should use http://192.168.99.100:30839 to access our new Nginx server.
+If the IP address for the master of our cluster is 192.168.99.100 then we should use http://192.168.99.100:30839 to access our new **nginx** web server.

 ```
 $ curl http://192.168.99.100:30839